Chopped Brisket: The Best and Easy Sandwich Recipe

 Ingredients

-- 1 tbsp garlic powder adds aromatic depth
+- garlic powder adds aromatic depth

-- 1 tbsp onion powder enhances savory complexity
+- onion powder enhances savory complexity

-- 1 tsp cayenne pepper optional heat element
+- cayenne pepper optional heat element

 Instructions